dagargo/elektroid/README.md

 sudo make install
 ```

-The package dependencies for Debian based distributions are:
+The package dependencies for Debian-based distributions are:
 - automake
 - libtool
 - build-essential